thephpleague/phpunit-coverage-listener/README.md

 PHPUnit Coverage Listener is a utility library that allow you to process the PHPUnit code-coverage information and send it into some remote location via cURL.

-The main goal of the PHPunit Coverage Listener package is to provide a mechanism that generate a payload data (from PHPUnit code-coverage information), with bellow structure (simplified) :
+The main goal of the PHPunit Coverage Listener package is to provide a mechanism that generate a payload data (from PHPUnit code-coverage information) named `coverage.json`, with bellow structure (simplified) :

     {
       "repo_token": "s3cr3th4sh",